天美传媒

 About

-The American Chemical Society (ACS) is a nonprofit organization chartered by the U.S. Congress.
-ACS’ mission is to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and all its people.
-The Society is a global leader in promoting excellence in science education and providing access to chemistry-related information and research through its multiple research solutions, peer-reviewed journals, scientific conferences, eBooks and weekly news periodical Chemical & Engineering News.
+The American Chemical Society (ACS) is a nonprofit organization founded in 1876 and chartered by the U.S. Congress.
+ACS is committed to improving all lives through the transforming power of chemistry.
+Its mission is to advance scientific knowledge, empower a global community and champion scientific integrity, and its vision is a world built on science.
+The Society is a global leader in promoting excellence in science education and providing access to chemistry-related information and research through its multiple research solutions, peer-reviewed journals, scientific conferences, e-books and weekly news periodical Chemical & Engineering News.
 ACS journals are among the most cited, most trusted and most read within the scientific literature; however, ACS itself does not conduct chemical research.
 As a leader in scientific information solutions, its CAS division partners with global innovators to accelerate breakthroughs by curating, connecting and analyzing the world’s scientific knowledge.
 ACS’ main offices are in Washington, D.C., and Columbus, Ohio.

 Experts